aidar-zinnatullin/puppeteer_scraping_VK_comments/README.md

 ##### **Few comments / suggestions about VK**

+My approach to scraping the VK platform was not good enough.
+There are two important points that I have to emphasize if you want to use this approach in the future:

 1. VK may block repeated requests, therefore, it makes sense to implement delays using `page.waitForTimeout()`, which I did not do in the script for downloading HTML-pages.

    ```javascript